Samuel-Jonas/client-display-mqtt-esp/README.md

 <br>
 <br>

-16. Replace MESSAGE with your message, need to be maximum 16 characters to see perfecly the message in the display.
+16.Replace MESSAGE with your message, need to be maximum 16 characters to see perfecly the message in the display.
 <br>
 <br>
 <img  src="images/publish-message.png" width="810" height="456">
 <br>
 <br>

-17. See your display with the message.
+17.See your display with the message.
 <br>
 <br>
 <img  src="images/see-message.jpg" width="462" height="305">